Is it a Crime to Employ Undocumented Immigrants?

 How to Avoid Hiring an Illegal Immigrant

-First and foremost, an employer should complete the Form I-9 to their best knowledge.
+First and foremost, an employer should complete the I-9 Form to their best knowledge.
 While it is important to have this information as thorough as possible, employers should not request more documents than required to verify employment eligibility.
 They also cannot decline genuine-looking documents.
 It is in their best interest to act in “good faith” when determining employee eligibility.
 If a situation comes up where an employee’s immigration status comes into question after hiring them, the employer should investigate the situation in a reasonable manner.

-Penalties for Hiring an Illegal Alien
+Penalties for Hiring an Illegal Immigrant

 Businesses or employers conducting in the illegal activity of hiring undocumented immigrants can face criminal and civil penalties.
 Individuals who illegally hire, recruit, or refer illegal aliens to work in the United States are in violation of Title 8 U.S.C § 1324.
 Individuals found to have employed undocumented aliens can face both criminal and civil penalties.